j4yb1rd/DATA4380-IndividualProject/README.md

 ### Problem Formulation

 * Input: time series gathered from masker, as detailed in preprocessing
-* Models (Will try)
+* Models:
-    * Running a DNN through PyTorch.
-This allows for easier GPU usage.
+    * Running a DNN through sklearn.
-* The loss function will just be accuracy, considering that this is just a binary classification; precision, recall, and F1 will also be considered.
+* The metric was accuracy, considering that this is just a binary classification; precision and recall were also to be considered.

 ### Training

 * I used Google Colab to load the data, code the model, and save the model for further use.
-* How did training take.
-* Training curves (loss vs epoch for test/train).
-* How did you decide to stop training.
-* Any difficulties?
-How did you resolve them?

-### Performance Comparison

-* Clearly define the key performance metric(s).
-* Show/compare results in one table.
-* Show one (or few) visualization(s) of results, for example ROC curves.
+* I trained 1000 simulations of one MLP model.
+  * Hidden Layers: (30,15,5,)
+  * Solver: Stochastic Gradient Descent
+  * Activation: ReLU

 ### Conclusions

-* State any conclusions you can infer from your work.
-Example: LSTM work better than GRU.
+* Results from 1000 simulations of the classifier model showed a normal distribution around 50% accuracy, with a maximum accuracy of 81.25%.
+* Precision and recall each showed similar results, with a maximum of 100% during many runs.
+* The study was limited by a small sample size due to hardware limitations, and any sample size larger than 100 needs at least 32 GB of RAM to run, especially during the smoothing process.
+* The dataset takes up over 100 GB of disk space storage, but using 80 patients took up only 8 GB that was able to be loaded into Google Colab, the working environment in which this study was done.

 ### Future Work

-* What would be the next thing that you would try.
-* What are some other studies that can be done starting from here.
+* Patients in this study were from only one center, and using patients from multiple brain scan centers as provided in the dataset may contribute to a higher accuracy.
+* The utilization of the subcortical atlas could explore regions further embedded in the brain, such as the amygdala, which may contribute to a more successful model.

 ## How to reproduce results